Taíno: Genocide and depopulation

-In thirty years, between 80% and 90% of the Taíno population died.
+In 30 years, between 80% and 90% of the Taíno population died.
 Because of the increased number of people (Spanish) on the island, there was a higher demand for food.
 Taíno cultivation was converted to Spanish methods.
 In hopes of frustrating the Spanish, some Taínos refused to plant or harvest their crops.
 The supply of food became so low in 1495 and 1496 that some 50,000 died from famine.
-Historians have determined that the massive decline was due more to infectious disease outbreaks than any warfare or direct attacks.
+Historians have determined that the massive decline was caused more by infectious disease outbreaks than any warfare or direct attacks.
 By 1507, their numbers had shrunk to 60,000.
 Scholars believe that epidemic disease (smallpox, influenza, measles, and typhus) was an overwhelming cause of the population decline of the Indigenous people, and also attributed a "large number of Taíno deaths...to the continuing bondage systems" that existed.

-Academics, such as historian Andrés Reséndez of the University of California, Davis, assert that disease alone does not explain the destruction of Indigenous populations of Hispaniola.
+Academics such as historian Andrés Reséndez of the University of California, Davis, assert that disease alone does not explain the destruction of Indigenous populations of Hispaniola.
 While the populations of Europe rebounded following the devastating population decline associated with the Black Death, there was no such rebound for the Indigenous populations of the Caribbean.
-He concludes that, even though the Spanish were aware of deadly diseases such as smallpox, there is no mention of them in the New World until 1519, meaning perhaps they did not spread as fast as initially believed, and that, unlike Europeans, the Indigenous populations were subjected to enslavement, exploitation, and forced labor in gold and silver mines on an enormous scale.
+He concludes that even though the Spanish were aware of deadly diseases such as smallpox, there is no mention of them in the New World until 1519, meaning perhaps they did not spread as fast as initially believed, and that, unlike Europeans, the Indigenous populations were subjected to enslavement, exploitation, and forced labour in gold and silver mines on an enormous scale.
 Reséndez says that "slavery has emerged as a major killer" of the Indigenous people of the Caribbean.
-Anthropologist Jason Hickel estimates that the lethal forced labor in these mines killed a third of the Indigenous people there every six months.
+Anthropologist Jason Hickel estimates that the lethal forced labour in these mines killed a third of the Indigenous people there every six months.